Course Structure and Experience

 Clinical Training Programme:

-Four years of full-time study.
+Four years of full-time training.

-Clinical Experience:
+Clinical Placement:

-It is delivered via a salaried, full-time training post within Child and Adolescent Services, at a Band 6 NHS pay scale *.
-Being embedded in a Child and Adolescent Mental Health setting, it enables trainees to access direct experience in working in multiple disciplinary teams, while learning and developing the unique psychoanalytic psychotherapy skills and techniques required in working with infants, children, young people and their families, across the 0 to 25 years age range.
+Trainees are placed in a four year full-time salaried clinical post within Child and Adolescent Services in NHS or third sector, at a Band 6 NHS pay scale *.
+Being embedded in a Child and Adolescent Mental Health setting, it enables trainees to access direct experience in working in multi-disciplinary teams, while learning and developing the unique psychoanalytic psychotherapy skills and techniques.

 Eligibility and Application Process

 All candidates who wish to apply for the Clinical Doctorate in Child and Adolescent Psychotherapy must have completed an MA/PG Dip in the Perinatal, Child, Adolescent, and Family Work: A Psychoanalytic Observational Approach (M7) course with any of the accredited training schools.
 This course will have included two years of infant observation and young child observation which lay the foundation for further developing skills in clinical work with infants, children, young people, and their families.
+Whilst there is a minimum number of observations indicated as a requirement to apply for the training, our experience is that the stronger candidates have completed substanitially more than the minimum required observations.

 Alternative paths for those without an undergraduate degree: the Child and Adolescent Psychotherapy training is a graduate entry profession, however people who do not have an undergraduate degree but are interested in following this path, can do so by completing the Masters level of the Perinatal, Child, Adolescent, and Family Work: A Psychoanalytic Observational Approach (M7).

-Professional Development and Registration
+Professional Registration

 The standards of training and practice of Child and Adolescent Psychotherapists (CAPTs) are regulated by the ACP.
 Trainees must become a Trainee Member of the ACP.